AlanDkoXS/cookie-fortune/README.md

 ## Deployment

 The webpage is deployed via Netlify.
-You can access the live site here.
+You can access the live site [here](https://cookiefortune-alanquintana.netlify.app/).
-Contributing

-Feel free to fork this repository, create a branch, and submit a pull request for any improvements or suggestions!
-License

-This project is open source and available under the MIT License.
+## Credits

+- Icons and images sourced from [SVGRepo](https://www.svgrepo.com).
+- The typography is only for personal use; commercial use is prohibited.
+More info on the font can be found [here](https://www.dafont.com/es/chinese-takeaway.font).

 ## Contact